The isotriviality of families of canonically-polarized manifolds over a special quasi-projective base: Viehweg-Zuo subsheaves in the parametrizing space

 \section{Viehweg-Zuo subsheaves in the parametrizing space}

-The fundamental result of Jabbusch and Kebekus~\cite{JK11b} shows that the symmetric $\mathcal{C}$-differential forms is the correct framework to study the positivity of subsheaves of forms in the coarse moduli space of the canonically-polarized manifolds.
-In this section we give a brief explanation of how one can then reduce the isotriviality conjecture~\ref{iso} to the problem of showing that existence of rank one subsheaves of the sheaf of symmetric $\mathcal{C}$-differential forms, attached to a smooth pair, with maximal $\mathcal{C}$-Kodaira dimension implies that the given pair is of log-general type (see~\ref{reduction}.\ref{assert}).
-To prepare the correct setting for this reduction, we introduce a notion that, as far as the author is aware, is originally due to Campana.
+The result of Jabbusch and Kebekus~\cite{JK11b} shows that the $\mathcal{C}$-differential forms is the correct framework to study the positivity of subsheaves of forms in the coarse moduli space of canonically-polarized manifolds.
+In this section we give a brief explanation of how one can then reduce the isotriviality conjecture (Conjecture~\ref{iso}) to the problem of showing that existence of rank one subsheaves of the sheaf pluri-$\mathcal{C}$-differential forms, attached to a smooth pair, with maximal $\mathcal{C}$-Kodaira dimension implies that the given pair is of log-general type (see Theroem~\ref{reduction} below).
+To prepare the correct setting for this reduction, we introduce a notion that, as far as the author is aware, is originally due to Campana (see~\cite[Sect~1.1]{Ca08}).

-\begin{defn}[Neat model of a pair] Let $(Y,D)$ be a normal logarithmic pair and $h:Y\to Z$ a fibration with connected fibers and a projective base $Z$.
-We call a smooth pair $(Y_h,D_h)$ a neat model for $(Y,D)$ and h, if there exists a fibration $\wtilde h:Y_h \to Z_h$ that is birationally equivalent to $h$, i.e. there are birational morphisms $\mu:Y_h \to Y$ and $\alpha:Z_h \to Z$ such that the diagram
+\begin{defn}[Neat Model of a Pair] Let $(Y,D)$ be a normal logarithmic pair ($Y$ is normal and the Weil divisor $D$ is reduced) and $h:Y\to Z$ a fibration with connected fibers onto an algebraic base $Z$.
+We call a smooth pair $(Y_h,D_h)$ a neat model for $(Y,D)$ and h, if there exists a fibration $\wtilde h:Y_h \to Z_h$ that is birationally equivalent to $h$, that is, there are birational morphisms $\mu:Y_h \to Y$ and $\alpha:Z_h \to Z$ such that the diagram

 commutes, for which the following conditions are satisfied: